kinsta/hello-world-astro/README.md

 An example of how to deploy a static site built with Astro on Kinsta App Hosting services.

 ---
 Kinsta is a developer-centric cloud host / PaaS.
 We’re striving to make it easier for you to share your web projects with your users.
-Focus on coding and building, and we’ll take care of deployment and provide fast, scalable hosting.
+You can focus on coding and building, and we'll take care of deployments with fast, scalable hosting.

 Kinsta offers 24/7 support via our chat system, which is always one click away in [MyKinsta](https://my.kinsta.com/) for customers with a paid plan or service.